By Brad Hutchcraft

 I love seeing the changing colors of the leaves, but I haven't always been able to do that.

 In 1996, I moved to where God called me - a Native American reservation in Arizona.
 God said "Go," and I went.
 I lived there until September 2010.
 These were absolutely amazing years with some of the most incredible people you'd ever meet.
-But, if you know much about, well, the desert, you know tall trees with leaves are kinda tough to come by.
+But, if you know much about the desert, you know tall trees with leaves are pretty tough to come by.

-As I drove out of my driveway the other day, I put the car in park and just looked.
+As I drove out of my driveway one day, I put the car in park and just looked.
 It was stunning!
-The way the sun was hitting the leaves, the bright red of the leaves.
+The sun was hitting the leaves, the bright red of the leaves.
 Stunning.
 And I was overwhelmed with God's faithfulness.
-I have seen His handiwork time and time again - in hospital rooms, in financial provision when funds were so tight, in bringing Sara and me together.
+I have seen His handiwork time and time again - in hospital rooms, in financial provision when funds were so tight, in bringing my wife and me together.
 But I see it in what many would call the "small things," too.

 And I see it in my painted tree.
 God knew how much that tree would mean to me.
 We looked at some good houses when we were searching, but it was clear this was the one for our family.
 God is so good.
 He picked that house for us, and He grew that tree, and He sends His angels to paint those leaves year-after-year, bringing a smile to my face.